 It’s highly likely that you have found an Oliver Emberton article floating in your Facebook or Twitter feed.

-Oliver’s most popular article – life is game, has been shared a whooping 644,000+ times on social media.
+Oliver’s most popular article – life is game, has been shared a whooping 644,000+ times on the social channels

 But, did you know that until September 11th 2012: